How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 You have this thing called the National Election Commission, which is an unassailable body.

-And also very, very problematic situation is it has members of the South Korean Supreme Court on the board of the National Election Commission.
+And also a very, very problematic situation is it has members of the South Korean Supreme Court on the board of the National Election Commission.

 A clear failure to separate powers between parts of the South Korean government.

-So that was not a clean event that occurred on June 3rd in South Korea, and it's getting scant attention and notice.
+So that was not a clean event that occurred on june 3 in South Korea, and it's getting scant attention and notice.

-But there's also this mysterious body called AWEB inside of South Korea, the Association of World Election Bodies, which has the U.S. aid logo all over their website.
+But there's also this mysterious body called AWEB inside South Korea, the Association of World Election Body.

-So fortunately, we've shut down U.S. aid.
+So fortunately we've shut down USAID.

 But I would say South Korea, our best friend and ally, better than even our five eyes partners, is in a state of crisis right now because of the international election cartel that influenced that election.

-Is this something you think the U.S. should be involved in?
+Is this something you think the US should be involved in?

-I mean, there's this, you know, as you know, there's a lot less of an appetite for intervening in processes, whether it's certainly in military, but also in government processes in other countries.
+I mean, there's this, you know, as you know, there's a a lot less of an appetite for intervening in processes, whether it's certainly in military, but also in government processes in other countries.

 Well, I'm a firm believer in America first and the Make America Great agenda, okay?